Vulnerability that allows you to substitute escape sequences in other people's terminals

 In order for the user to enter a password in response to a fictitious sudo prompt, a trick has been proposed, the essence of which is to track the actual launch of the sudo utility in the list of processes, wait for it to complete, and carry out an attack through the “wall” immediately after that.
 By manipulating escape sequences, an attacker can replace the message after the actual execution of sudo with a bogus password re-entry prompt.
 The victim may think that he made a mistake when entering the password and enter the password a second time, revealing the password in the arguments of the “command-not-found” handler.

-A successful attack requires setting the "mesg" mode to "y", which is set by default in Ubuntu, Debian and CentOS/RHEL.
-The attack has been demonstrated in Ubuntu 22.04 in its default configuration using gnome-terminal.
-In Debian, the attack is difficult, since the “command-not-found” handler is not enabled by default in the distribution, and in CentOS/RHEL the attack will not work, since the wall utility is installed without the setgid flag and does not have access to other people’s terminals.
-When using windows-terminal, the attack can be modified to change the contents of the clipboard.
+A successful attack requires setting the "mesg" mode to "y", which is set to "y" by default.
+Ubuntu, Debian и CentOS/RHEL.
+The possibility of carrying out the attack was demonstrated in Ubuntu 22.04 in the default configuration when using gnome-terminal.
+In Debian The attack is difficult because the distribution does not have the "command-not-found" handler enabled by default, and CentOSThe /RHEL attack won't work because the wall utility is installed without the setgid flag and doesn't have access to other terminals.
+When using Windows Terminal, the attack can be modified to modify the clipboard contents.

 The vulnerability has been present in the util-linux package since 2013, after the 2.24 release added the ability to specify a wall message on the command line, but forgot to clean up the escape sequences.
 A fix for the vulnerability is included in yesterday's release of util-linux 2.40.
 It is noteworthy that when trying to fix the vulnerability in the release of util-linux 2.39, another similar vulnerability was identified, which allows substitution of control characters through manipulation of locales.